openlilylib/snippets/notation-snippets/interchangeable-metres/README.md

 ambigous.
 I would rather use the parenthesis for e g a passage that is quite undetermined between 3/4 and 6/8.
-![Excerpt from Leonard Bernstein: America, West Side Story](./america.png)
-<caption>Excerpt from Leonard Bernstein: "America", West Side Story</caption>
+![Excerpt from Leonard Bernstein: America, West Side Story](./america.png) *Excerpt from Leonard Bernstein: "America", West Side Story*

 I would instead recommend the use of the equal sign which I think is the clearest of the three alternatives.